stochasticHydroTools/PSE/README.md

  - README           : This file
  - cppmodule        : Directory containing C++ and CUDA source code that interacts with HOOMD
  - pymodule         : Directory containing python UI level source code that drives the C++ module
+ - examples/run.py  : python example to use PSE.

 ## Software requirements